 CHMC ANNUAL YOUTH AWARDS

-The Award Categories are offered in:
+The Award Categories are offered for current projects in either:

-Restoration: to support efforts in the repair and renewal of a historic vehicle, or
+Restoration repair and renewal of a historic vehicle, or

-Research: to promote enquiry into and documentation of a historic vehicle or vehicles, or
+Research enquiry into and documentation of a historic vehicle or vehicles, or

-Photography: to recognise projects capturing the essence of historic vehicles and the communities that support them.
+Photography capturing the essence of historic vehicles and the communities that support them.

-Recently completed, outstanding, historic vehicle projects may be nominated in one of the Categories and be eligible for an Award of Excellence.
+Recently completed projects may be nominated in one of the Categories and be eligible for an Award of Excellence.
+Eligibility: Applicants must be aged between 10 and 30 AND nominated by a CHMC NSW Inc. affiliated club

 Selection Process: Awards are merit-based and assessed by experts in each category.